voyageeyewear/Goeye-app-2025/README.md

 - Test across multiple devices and browsers
 - Ensure accessibility compliance
 - Optimize for performance
+- Include backend API documentation for new features

 ### Reporting Issues
 - Use GitHub Issues for bug reports
 - Include browser and device information
 - Provide steps to reproduce
 - Add screenshots when helpful
+- Include backend logs for server issues

 ## 📄 License